Why Do I Bite My Nails and Do I Have Onychophagia

 There could also be a case for arguing nail biting is hereditary, since it can run in families – though in such cases it could well be a behaviour children learn from their parents, rather than the result of any genetic link.
 It may also be a habit that develops out of thumb or finger sucking

 Nail biting is also often described as an automatic behaviour, meaning you’re likely to do it without realising.
+And according to the US-based TLC Foundation for Body-Focused Repetitive Behaviors, it can also be accompanied by other BFRBs including trichotillomania, skin picking disorder, bruxism (teeth clenching or grinding) and cheek biting (iii).

 Complications of chronic nail biting